hed-hog/development/lib/libs/person/README.md

 # Person Type

-The **Person Type** module manages person type classifications used for categorizing different types of persons within the application.
-It provides endpoints for creating, reading, updating, and deleting person types, supporting pagination and locale-based translations.
+The **Person Type** module manages person type classifications used for categorizing different types of person within the application.
+It provides endpoints for creating, reading, updating, and deleting person types, supporting pagination and locale-based translation.

 ### Controller Endpoints